 As fellow Houstonians, we understand the need for a high functioning, dependable AC system.
 There’s just no other way to survive Texas summers!
 Your old AC system might need to be replaced, or you could be buying a system for a new home – either way, you might be struggling with understanding which AC system is best for you.

 One of the main ways AC systems are compared is their SEER rating.
-For those homeowners who don’t know what a SEER rating is, it can be difficult to know what the best energy-efficient air conditioning replacement is for your home.
+For those homeowners who don’t know what a SEER rating is, it can be difficult to know what the best energy-efficient air conditioning installation is for your home.
 Mission AC has all the information and tips you need to fully understand your AC purchase.

 SEER stands for Seasonal Energy Efficiency Ratio.
 The ratio measured is the cooling output of an air conditioner over its cooling season divided by how much energy it uses over that time.
 This allows customers to know how efficient the AC system is.
 The higher a SEER rating is, the higher its maximum efficiency is.

 Maximum efficiency means the highest capacity.
 For example, a car might have a miles per gallon rate, but it doesn’t necessarily perform that efficiently all the time.
 It’s the same with AC systems.
 The higher SEER rating does mean the system is capable of being that efficient, but other factors will affect its ability to perform that highly.
-These factors include location of your home, climate, size of your AC unit and how often/long your unit needs to run.
+These factors include the location of your home, climate, size of your AC unit and how often/long your unit needs to run.

 The higher a SEER rating is, the more expensive the initial cost of the system is sure to be.
 But the cost to operate it will be directly affected by the SEER rating.
 The cost of energy used to pale in comparison to the initial cost of AC units, but with energy becoming more expensive, saving on operating costs can make all the difference.
 A higher SEER rating basically ensures your system is using energy more efficiently, lowering your energy consumption and bill by up to 50% in some cases.